-Hello Droppers!
-We have a new How To for you today, and one we are sure will come in handy.
-(Especially if your generation never learned this in Home Economics!)
 We’re talking about ironing.
 We’ve all had busy mornings where the last thing on our mind is the state of our clothes.
 Nothing is worse than running out the door for a meeting or event and realizing your clothes are all wrinkly!
 We don’t want a wrinkle in your clothes to cause a wrinkle in your brow, so we are here to help.
-We’ve assembled simple instructions on how to iron your garments, as well as some fabulous tricks of the trade to keep your best clothes wrinkle-free.
+We’ve assembled simple instructions on how to iron clothes, as well as some fabulous tricks of the trade to keep your best clothes wrinkle-free.

-- To ensure you have the perfect temperature for your fabric, check out this guide.
-This is important because ironing on a temperature that is too high can scorch delicate fabrics, while using a temperature too low will make thoroughly removing wrinkles difficult.
+- Check the item's care guide when selecting the iron temperature.
+Ironing on a temperature that is too high can scorch delicate fabrics, while using a temperature too low will make thoroughly removing wrinkles difficult.
 If unsure, a medium setting is a good place to start.

-- A few items (like satin and silk) can stain from water droplets.
+- A few fabrics, like satin and silk, can stain from water droplets.
 These would be the few cases where you don’t want to apply any water or steam before ironing.
-Dry iron on a low heat sandwiched between tougher fabrics like cotton and linen.
+Try ironing these materials on a low heat sandwiched between tougher fabrics like cotton and linen to avoid direct contact.

 - When ironing more than one item, start with the items that require the lowest temperature like acetate and nylon.
 Then move to synthetic fabrics and end with cotton and linen fabrics.

-- Check the iron to be sure the base plate is clean so no scorch marks get transferred to your fabrics Scorched build-up of starch or sizing can be transferred to clean fabrics.
+- Check the iron to be sure the base plate is clean so no scorch marks get transferred to your fabrics.